msamsami/fastapi-maintenance/docs/tutorial/index.md

 By the end of this tutorial, you'll understand how to:

-1. Add maintenance mode capabilities to any FastAPI application
+- Set up and configure maintenance mode middleware in your FastAPI application
+- Use different storage backends for maintenance state
-2. Control which routes are affected by maintenance mode
+- Control maintenance mode behavior with route decorators and context managers
-3. Store maintenance mode state in different backend systems
-4. Create custom maintenance responses
+- Create custom maintenance responses and exemptions for specific requests
+- Implement advanced patterns like content negotiation and template-based responses
+- Integrate maintenance mode with other middleware and application lifecycle events
-5. Implement best practices for API availability management
+- Follow best practices for API availability management during maintenance

 Let's begin with the [installation guide](./install.md).